veerakarri/swagger-ui/pages/timestamps.md

 ### Other Time Zones

-For any other time zone, you can include the offset in hh:mm format:
+For any other time zone, include the offset in hh:mm format

 ```
 2018-03-02T14:58:03-05:00 		// GMT - 5 Hours